Indoor Air Quality

 Specializing in Indoor Air Quality in Milford, NH, and the Surrounding Areas

-Sanford Temperature Control, Inc. invites you to browse our extensive list of indoor air quality products and services.
-Give us a call at (603) 769-3956 for free estimates on new equipment installation, and we’d be happy to help you determine the right fit for your needs.
+Sanford Temperature Control, Inc. invites you to browse our extensive list of products and services for your indoor air quality in Milford, NH, and nearby areas.
+Give us a call for free estimates on new equipment installation, and we’d be happy to help you determine the right fit for your needs.
 From duct cleaning and sealing to attic insulation, UV lights, air purifiers, and more, we take proactive measures to achieve healthy homes in Southern New Hampshire.

 Reliable Indoor Air Quality Solutions

 As a family-owned and customer-focused business, we keep up with evolving air quality technology to optimize results.
 Start with easy scheduling and rest assured, we’ll complete every job with a 100% satisfaction guarantee.
 Meeting the strenuous criteria of a Carrier Factory Authorized Dealer, we respond with top quality options, outstanding warranties, and whole-house improvement.

 Air filters don’t just clean your indoor breathing air, they also impact the efficiency of your system.

 Learn what’s best for your home in just one minute!

 Check out the benefits of the Air Scrubber Plus!